PBSA/Technical-Documents/technology/sidechain-operator-nodes-sons/running-a-son-node/docker-install.md

 ---
-description: Setup SONs using a preconfigured Docker containter
+description: Setup SONs using a pre-configured Docker container
 ---
 # Docker Install